lucyjanetetlow/cdcssg.github.io/start_here/future.md

 layout: start_here
 title: The Future
 group: start_here
+description: Recently diagnosed with Cri du Chat Syndrome?
+What the future holds.
+keywords:
 ---

 Your child will certainly be able to lead a happy life, and although nobody knows the